KGPML/Hyperspectral/README.md

 <hr>

 This website describes our explorations with the performance of Multi-Layer Perceptrons and Convolutional Neural Networks at the task of Land-cover Classification in Hyperspectral Images.
+Currently we perform pixel-wise classification.

 <hr>
 Dataset